All types of asbestos are carcinogenic, the blue and brown fibers are the most toxic

 - age – asbestos-related diseases rarely occur in people under 45, as they entail a latency period of 20 to 50 years, during which inflammation and tissue scarring gradually occur until cancer develops

-- tobacco consumption – smokers with a history of asbestos exposure are between 50 and 90 times more likely to be diagnosed with lung cancer
+- consumption – smokers with a history of asbestos exposure are between 50 and 90 times more likely to be diagnosed with lung cancer

 - the type of asbestos fibers – all six types of asbestos are classified as known human carcinogens, but some studies suggest that chrysotile (blue asbestos) and amosite (brown asbestos) may be more dangerous